-The imagery of a potter and the clay is so powerful.
+The imagery of a potter and the clay is powerful.

-We often don’t like it, and it’s a grating truth for many people – The idea that God is Sovereign.
+We might not like it, it is a grating hard truth for many people.
+The idea of God’s SOVEREIGNTY.

-And yet in this truth is great comfort, much joy and freedom!
+And yet in this truth we can find great comfort, much joy and freedom!

-This is why we are exhorted to cast our cares on the Lord (because He cares for us, because He is sovereign and in control, because we cannot sort them out ourselves).
+This is why we are exhorted to cast our cares on the Lord.
+Because He cares for us, because He is sovereign, because we cannot sort them out ourselves.

-This is why we are pointed to Jesus; Because we are foolish created beings railing against the Creator, and we cannot get back ourselves that which is lost in sin (a right and true relationship with God).
+This is why we are pointed to Jesus.
+Because we are foolish created beings railing against our Creator, THE Creator.
+Because we cannot get back what is lost in sin (a right and true relationship with our Creator God).

 And how wonderful that is!
-To know that the perfect Sovereign and Holy God is working all things for the good of His people (Romans 8) – How good is this!
+To know that the perfect Sovereign and Holy God is working all things for the good of His people (Romans chapter 8) – How good this is!

 * Father God,

-Thank You that You are a loving, powerful and just Creator and Sustainer.
-The potter to our clay.
+Thank You that You are a loving, powerful and just Creator and Sustainer God.

-Please help us as we wrestle with Your will for our lives, help us to grow in our trust and understanding of these truths.
+Please help us as we wrestle with Your will for our lives.